yairbuch/React_native_jobs/README.md

 ```sh
 npx create-expo-app -e with-router
 ```
-run npm start to get QR code to scan and transfer to the application
+run npm start to get the QR code to be moved to the application

 ## 📝 Notes